Musée d'Orsay

 Curatorship

-Paul Perrin, Director of Collections and Curation, Musée d'Orsay
+Paul Perrin, Chief Curator and Director of Conservation and Collections, Musée d'Orsay;

 Curatorship